djedi/WebHookSpy/README.md

 Once the server starts, visit `http://localhost:8147` to generate endpoints.
 The workflow:

-1. Click **New endpoint** → the UI shows both the webhook URL (`/{id}`) and inspector URL (`/inspect/{id}`).
+1. Click **Quick Endpoint** for public testing or **Secure Endpoint** for access-key protected inspection.
-2. Point any HTTP client/webhook provider at the webhook URL.
+2. Point any HTTP client/webhook provider at the webhook URL (`/{id}`).
-3. Open the inspector URL in a browser to watch requests stream in live.
-Hitting the raw webhook URL in a browser counts as a GET capture.
+3. Open the inspector URL (`/inspect/{id}`) in a browser to watch requests stream in live.

+For secure endpoints, copy and save the access key shown after creation—it's only displayed once.
+Share the key with teammates via URL (`/inspect/{id}?key=whspy_...`) or they can enter it manually.

 ### Running in production mode